Trail Guide: Hiking to Sawtooth Lake in Idaho

 Sawtooth Lake in Stanley Idaho is one of the most beautiful dayhikes in the Sawtooth wilderness.
 Learn how to tackle the trail in this hiking guide.

 Funny enough, it took me three tries hiking up Iron Creek to actually make it to Sawtooth Lake.
 Not because it’s too difficult, but because the first two attempts I didn’t give myself enough time.
 Once you get into the alpine, the trail up to Sawtooth Lake is so gorgeous that I was stopping at every corner to take in the views and snap a few photos.
 Before I knew it, I was out of time and had to turn around.
-On each hike I was satisfied, but I had no idea what I was missing out on.
+On each hike I was satisfied, but I had no idea what I was missing out on!

-On our recent trip to Stanley, Idaho, we got our butts in gear and hit the Iron Creek trailhead at a more reasonable hour.
+On a recent trip to Stanley, Idaho, we got our butts in gear and hit the Iron Creek trailhead at a more reasonable hour.
 I learned that each time I hiked this trail, I turned around just as the views started to get really good.
-The hike to Sawtooth Lake is filled with non-stop views of craggy peaks and three lakes, and the hike itself isn’t too tough considering all of the visual distractions.
-In this Sawtooth Lake hiking guide you’ll learn everything you need to know to prepare for this awesome day-hike.

 Best Time to Hike to Sawtooth Lake

-July-September is the best time to visit the Sawtooth Wilderness.
+July through September are the best times to visit the Sawtooth Wilderness.
 The trail begins at almost 7,000 feet in elevation and climbs above 8,250 feet so if you try to hike the trail from October-May you’ll likely run into snow.
-Given the elevation, the trail can be cool and windy, so make sure to pack a jacket for your hike.

 Getting to the Iron Creek Trailhead